brunofitas/scala-stream-example/README.md

 The application takes an argument with the path to a file containing time series and prints out the analysis results taken from a rolling window of 60 seconds.

+The tasks are  performed using 2 different strategies.
+The first one, uses closures to keep previous values, and is composed by objects that can be "piped" together.

+The second uses a buffer that is carried on the stream and is written is a more compact way, yet harder to test.

+Check `run1` and `run2` methods from TimeSeries.

 **Input:**